muhammad-4bdull4h/job-portal-backend/README.md

 # job-portal-frontend
 ## Description

-This is the frontend api for my full stack job seeking website project with several features for both recruiters and job seekers with saperate account managements and many more.
+This is the backend api for my full stack job seeking website project with several features for both recruiters and job seekers with saperate account managements and many more.

 ## Table of Contents